Click and expand the tabs below to get started.

 You will also want plenty of space to move around as you levitate objects.

-All materials are made of molecules that are composed of atoms (except for pure elements which are just atoms), which in turn are made of protons, neutrons and electrons.
-The electrons, which have a negative electric charge, are the smallest and most mobile of these sub-atomic particles and can easily move from one atom to another, even from an atom on one material to an atom on a different material.
-When two different materials, such as the latex balloon and the cotton or wool cloth, are brought very close to each other, the atoms in each material begin to tug at the electrons on the other, and the material which holds onto electrons the strongest may actually steal many of them from the weaker material once they are separated again.
-This gives the stronger material a lot of excess electrons, and thus a lot of excess negative electric charge, while the other material is left with an opposite or excess positive charge.
-This process is properly called contact electrification or triboelectricity, although it's more commonly referred to as static electricity.
-We can find triboelectric charts showing which materials steal electrons from other materials, i.e. which will become negatively or positively charged upon contact with another material in the chart, but triboelectricity can be finicky, so it's not always clear which way the electrons will go in all cases, and sometimes the behavior just doesn't agree with the chart at all.
+These electrons are so tiny and move around so easily that they can sometimes jump from one atom to another atom in the material, or even from an atom on one object to an atom on a different object.
+When two objects made of different materials, such as the latex balloon and the cotton or wool cloth, are rubbed together, the protons in each object not only attract their own electrons, but may begin to attract or pull on the electrons in the other object, sort of like a game of tug-of-war.
+If we now separate these two objects the one made of a material which can attract electrons the strongest may actually steal many electrons from the weaker material.
+This gives the "winning" object a lot of extra electrons, and thus a lot of excess negative electric charge, while the other object is left with the opposite or excess positive charge.
+This process is called contact electrification or triboelectricity, although it's more commonly referred to as static electricity.
+There are triboelectric series charts (see the reference links below) showing which materials can steal electrons from other materials, i.e. which will become negatively or positively charged upon contact with another material in the chart, but triboelectricity can be finicky, so it's not always clear which way the electrons will go in all cases, and sometimes the behavior just doesn't agree with the chart at all.

 In any case, the more you practice the better you will get at levitation, so keep experimenting.
 And who knows- a little Wingardium Leviosa probably couldn't hurt either!

-References and links to more information:
+references and links to more information

 More about triboelectricity, contact electrification and the Triboelectric Series: